ejoliet/indi-firefly/DEMO-guide.md

 - the demo will produce a json [config file](firefly-wpt-selected.json) and run the exposure CCD sequence and produce IMG-*.fits

-- in python console, upload the exposure observed! (script can make use astormetry.net, astropy and WCS - or use **machine learning** to concert image pixel into wcs ;-) )
+- in python console, upload the exposure observed! (script can make use astrometry.net, astropy and WCS to convert image pixel into wcs ;-) )

 ```
 imval = fc.upload_file('IMG-*.fits')